Speak to a Friendly Routing Expert Now:

 If you are wondering whether you need logistics experience to run and manage a FedEx route, you do not.

-However, if you are planning to be an owner-operator who sometimes or regularly go out to deliver parcels, you need to fulfill the following criteria:
+However, if you are planning to be an owner-operator who sometimes or regularly goes out to deliver parcels, you need to fulfill the following criteria:

 • You must diligently follow FedEx driving safety rules.

-• You should not have more than three moving violations in the last three years and no more than once in the last 12 months.
+• You should not have more than three moving violations in the last three years and no more than once in the previous 12 months.

 • You should hold a valid Commercial Driver’s License (CDL).

-• You must pass the Department of Transport drug test as well as physical examinations.
+• You must pass the Department of Transport drug test and physical examinations.

 Types of FedEx Routes You Can Buy